Query-Based Selection of Optimal Candidates under the Mallows Model: Introduction

-An important combinatorial method was developed in a series of papers by Fowlkes and Jones~\cite{FJ19}, and Jones~\cite{jones2019,jones2020weighted}, who studied the secretary problem under non-uniform interview order distributions.
-For consistency, we use some of the notation and definitions from Jones~\cite{jones2020weighted} and also introduce a number of new concepts needed to analyze our new model.
-Furthermore, although some of our proofs build upon the method of Jones~\cite{jones2020weighted}, the problem studied in this work is novel and most of the derived results require new combinatorial techniques.
-In particular, our model allows multiple choices and involves feedback from a Genie.
-In particular, finding recurrence relations for more than one selection choice is significantly more complicated, and the optimal strategies differ substantially from the classical ones as our results include multiple thresholds for stopping.
+An important combinatorial method to study sequential problems under nonuniform ranking models was developed in a series of papers by Fowlkes and Jones~\cite{FJ19}, and Jones~\cite{jones2019,jones2020weighted}.
+For consistency, we use some of the notation and definitions from Jones~\cite{jones2020weighted} but also introduce a number of new concepts and combinatorial proof techniques.
+In particular, finding recurrence relations for more than one selection is significantly more challenging than for the secretary problem, and the optimal strategies differ substantially from the classical ones as our results include multiple thresholds for stopping.

 The paper is organized as follows.
 Section~\ref{sec:preliminaries} introduces the relevant concepts, terminology and models used throughout the paper.
 The same section also contains a number of technical lemmas that help in establishing our main results pertaining to the optimal selection strategies.
 An in-depth analysis of the exploration stages and the probabilities of success for the optimal selection processes under the Mallows distribution are presented in Section~\ref{mallows}.
 Numerical results for the exploration phase lengths and optimal winning probabilities versus $\theta$ are discussed in Section~\ref{numerical}.
-An analysis for the expected number of Genies (selections) used and the expected stopping positions are provided in Section~\ref{expect}.
-A specialization for the uniform model is presented in Section~\ref{unifromsection}.
+Results of our analysis for the expected number of questions (selections) used as well as the numerical results are presented in Section~\ref{expect}.